ncatlab/nlab-content/pages/18735.md

   \,.
 $$

+This generalizes to a [[convolution product of distributions]].
-This convolution product plays a central role in [[Fourier analysis]]
+Thes convolution products plays a central role in [[Fourier analysis]]

 A [[categorification]] of the concept of convolution is the concept of _[[Day convolution]]_.